tahitibob035/env-install/README.md

 ## Installation

 1. `git clone https://github.com/tahitibob035/env-install && ./ansible-install-withapt.sh`
 2. Modify your inventory in `/etc/ansible/hosts`.
 Exemple file in this repo.

 ## Usage

+#### This step below will install sudoers :

+ 1. In the `sudoers.yml` file, modify the *var sudoers* with your user login
+ 2. `ansible-playbook sudoers.yml`

-This step will install a small environment for development (git flow, sublime text...)
+#### This command below will install a small environment for development (git flow, sublime text...)
 `ansible-playbook smallconfig.yml`

 ## TODO list